kaer/gnome-shell-extension-modern-calc/modern-calc@kaer/README.md

 Move the directory modern-calc@kaer to ~/.local/share/gnome-shell/extensions/ .

-If your running version of gnome-shell is another than 3.10 or 3.12 change the metadata.json content:
+If your running version of gnome-shell is other than 3.10 or 3.12 change the metadata.json content:

 "shell-version": ["3.10"]
 to